Darts

 Darts is a competitive sport in which two or more players bare-handedly throw small sharp-pointed projectiles known as darts at a round target known as a dartboard.

 Points can be scored by hitting specific marked areas of the board, though unlike in sports such as archery, these areas are distributed all across the board and do not follow a principle of points increasing toward the board's bullseye.
 Though a number of similar games using various boards and rules exist, the term "darts" usually now refers to a standardised game involving a specific board design and set of rules.

 Darts is both a professional throwing sport and a traditional pub game.
-Darts is commonly played in the British Isles, and recreationally enjoyed around the world.
+Darts is commonly played in the British Isles, and recreationally loved around the world.

 History

 In 1908, darts was declared to be a game of skill and was thus allowed to be played in pubs.
 This came about after the landlord of the Adelphi Inn in Leeds was prosecuted for allowing darts to be played in his pub.
 As darts was considered a game of chance at the time, it was not allowed on licensed premises.
 The landlord was supported in his case by the best darts player in the region, William 'Bigfoot' Anakin.
 A dartboard was hung in the court and Anakin proved that darts was not a game of chance by hitting three double 20s in a row.